Questions to ask yourself:

 Lord Durham thought that at the heart of the problem was the fact that the French and English colonists were too divided.
 His recommendation was to merge Upper and Lower Canada into one colony.
 This would allow the English colonists to eventually gain the upper hand as more and more of them were migrating to Upper Canada.

 His other main recommendation was to grant to colonists responsible government.
-This would mean that the members of the executive council would be chosen from the elected members of the House of Assembly.
+This would mean that the members of the Executive Council would be chosen from the elected members of the Legislative Assembly.
 They would then be 'responsible' for their decisions to the voters, who could choose a new government.
 At the time it was a radical idea and would have meant that subjects in Upper and Lower Canada had more democratic rights than those in Great Britain.
 Britain would essentially be giving almost complete control of the colony to the colonists.

 Act of Union 1840